-By accessing these data, the perpetrators can exploit it to commit fraud which leads to a detrimental impact on the data owners.
-The perpetrators can just steal credit card data and use it for online transaction.
+By accessing this data, the perpetrators can exploit it to commit fraud which leads to a detrimental impact on the data owners.
+The perpetrators can just steal credit card data and use it for online transactions.
 For a business, business identity theft can cause material losses and reputation damage.

 2019 is new hope in the development of data security systems as the implementation of blockchain technology is becoming more prevalent.
 How does the blockchain work in protecting digital data?